jollygoodcode/rails-carrier/README.md

 First, you'll need to _install_ Linux on your machine using VirtualBox and Vagrant.

-Once we have _Linux_ setup on your machine, we will then proceed to set up an development virtual machine for Rails development.
+Once we have _Linux_ setup on your machine, we will then proceed to set up a Virtual Machine for Rails development.

 ### Setup a Virtual Machine for Ubuntu 14.04